 LoCo prides itself in being the pioneer of Cold Brew in the market.
 Cold Brew Coffee process takes overnight to make and is not just the usual coffee you put ice into.
 Mica has come up with several flavors and a few favorites would be their French Vanilla and Vietnamese Iced Coffee.
 They also served hot coffee, of course, aside from flavored iced teas.
 They are also now sourcing out local tea such as hibiscus (gumamela) and moringa (malunggay) and will try out the banaba tea.

-They have three franchise branches already – Tigbauan, Oton and Antique.
-More branches means more farmers to help.
-This brand is smoking hot, or uber cool.
+They have three franchise branches already – Tigbauan, Oton, and Antique.
+More branches mean more farmers to help.
 LoCo – the coffee with a mission.
 Sustainable local farming and helping local farmers is their corporate thrust.